Download source and executable (VC6)

 else if (LOWORD(wParam) == IDCANCEL)

-For a combo box, only little modifications are needed.
+Similarly, if you want to make a color picker from an onwer draw combo box, only little modifications are needed.
 First, replace the message prefix

 CB_ and second,